All Episodes

 You know, Mr. Speaker, there's a lot in play, and there's a lot at stake in all of this.

-And every election, and I back it up with tape and evidence, Republicans are racist, sexist, uh misogynistic, homophobic, xenophobic, Islamophobic.
+And every election, and I back it up with tape and evidence, Republicans are racist, sexist, misogynistic, homophobic, xenophobic, Islamophobic.

 They want dirty air and water.

-They want children to die, and they want to kill grandma and throw her over the cliff.
+And they want to kill grandma and throw her over the cliff.

-When it comes to Supreme Court nominations, now I do agree with you.
+And when it comes to Supreme Court nominations, now I do agree with you.

 I do believe that Professor Ford should be heard.